Transformers learn to implement preconditioned gradient descent for in-context learning: Introduction

-\paragraph{The computational power of neural networks.} There has been an ongoing quest for learning algorithms with neural networks.
-The seminal work by \cite{siegelmann1992computational} investigated the computational capabilities of recurrent neural networks, demonstrating their Turing completeness.
-Despite this computational power, training recurrent networks remains a challenge.
-To address this issue, \cite{graves2014neural} design an alternative neural architecture known as the "neural Turing machine".
-Attention layers, introduced by \cite{hochreiter1997long}, were the key building block of neural Turing machine.
-Leveraging attention layers, \cite{vaswani2017attention} propose transformers as powerful neural architectures, capable of solving various tasks in natural language processing~\citep{bert}.
+The ability of neural network architectures to implement algorithms has been investigated in various context.
+The seminal work by \cite{siegelmann1992computational} investigate the Turing completeness of recurrent neural networks.
+Despite this computational power, training recurrent networks remains a challenge. \cite{graves2014neural} design an alternative neural architecture known as the \emph{neural Turing machine}, building on \emph{attention layers} introduced by \cite{hochreiter1997long}.
+Leveraging attention, \cite{vaswani2017attention} propose transformers as powerful neural architectures, capable of solving various tasks in natural language processing~\citep{bert}.
 This capability inspired a line of research that examines the algorithmic power of transformers \citep{perez2021attention,wei2022statistically,giannou2023looped,akyurek2022learning,olsson2022context}.
-What sets transformers apart from conventional recurrent neural networks is their impressive performance after training.
-Here, we study the essential role of training on learning algorithms with transformers.
-Compared to the aforementioned works, we focus on understanding \emph{how transformers learn to implement algorithms} by training over problem instances.
+What sets transformers apart from conventional neural networks is their impressive performance after training.
+In this work, we focus on understanding \emph{how transformers learn to implement algorithms} by training over problem instances.

-\paragraph{In-context learning.} Transformers have demonstrated their ability to solve various tasks, including machine translation, question answering, and text summarization ~\citep{radford2019language}.
-Unlike traditional approaches in natural language models, transformers are trained in an unsupervised manner, independent of the specific task.
-Indeed, trained transformers possess various skills to extract information from their inputs, a characteristic known as "in-context learning" (ICL)~\citep{brown2020language}.
-By the induction of attention layers, transformers can implement various iterative algorithms to extract information from their input~\citep{edelman2022inductive,olsson2022context,giannou2023looped,akyurek2022learning}.
-Transformers can implement gradient descent methods on objective functions defined over their inputs~\cite {akyurek2022learning,olsson2022context}.

-The algorithmic perspective potentially sheds light on several properties of ICL, such as domain adaptation and multi-task learning.
-Given that gradient descent can optimize various objectives, a transformer implementing gradient descent inherently exhibits robustness against distribution shifts.
-This also explains multi-task learning since gradient descent can solve various optimization problems.
-Yet, it remains unclear how transformers learn to implement gradient descent.
-We analyze the training objective used to learn gradient descent to investigate the underlying mechanism of learning algorithms in ICL.